learn-academy-2023-alpha/week-7-assessment/interview-questions.md

-2. Which routes must always be passed params and why?
+2. Which RESTful routes must always be passed params?
+Why?

   Your answer: